Partial Identification in Matching Models for the Marriage Market: The model

 \section{The model}

-This section describes the 1to1TU model that has been previously studied in \hyperlink{Choo_Siow}{Choo and Siow (2006)} and \hyperlink{Galichon_Salanie}{Galichon and Salani\'e (2020)}.

-We refer to agents on one side of the market as men and to agents on the other side of the market as women but the analysis is not restricted to the marriage market.
-The 1to1TU model relies on four main assumptions which we outline in what follows. \begin{assumption}{\normalfont({\itshape Large market})} There is a two-sided market.
-One side of the market is populated by an uncountably infinite set of men, $\mathcal{I}$, with measure $d\tilde{\mu}_{\mathcal{I}}$.
-The other side is populated by an uncountably infinite set of women, $\mathcal{J}$, with measure $d\tilde{\mu}_{\mathcal{J}}$.
-The two sides of the market are stochastically independent. \end{assumption}
+This section describes the 1to1TU model that has been previously studied in \hyperlink{Choo_Siow}{Choo and Siow (2006)} and \hyperlink{Galichon_Salanie}{GS}.
+The model relies on four main assumptions that are standard in the current empirical practice.
+In what follows, we refer to agents on one side of the market as men and to agents on the other side of the market as women. \begin{assumption}{\normalfont({\itshape One large market})} There is a two-sided market.
+One side is populated by an (uncountably) infinite set of men, $\mathcal{I}$, with measure $d\tilde{\mu}_{\mathcal{I}}$.
+The other side is populated by an (uncountably) infinite set of women, $\mathcal{J}$, with measure $d\tilde{\mu}_{\mathcal{J}}$.
+The two sides are stochastically independent. \end{assumption}